 Members are encouraged to be part of their local communities.
 To support this, the Bethels (individual locations for member groups) in California give back to their communities in different ways.
 This may be through parades, servings , fundraisers, community services, and more.
 These events are chosen, planned, and executed by the members in their bethel, allowing them to develop a desire to be involved in their local communities.

-The members around the state are fundraising for Project Confidence, collecting both physical items and fiscal donations to support this organization in their goal to aid children.
+The members around the state are fundraising for Project Piece by Piece, collecting both physical items and fiscal donations to support this organization in their goal to aid children.
 Each bethel is fundraising in different ways, and is committed to supporting this cause.
 Contact your local bethel to learn more about their plans to give back.

 HIKE has been a partner for Job’s Daughters International for many years.
 Through HIKE, Job’s Daughters International has embraced the needs of hearing impaired children.
 HIKE stands for:

 HEARING- process, function or power of perceiving sound

 KIDS- children of all races, creed, or color

 The HIKE Fund, Inc. is a not for profit charity incorporated under the laws of the State of Nebraska and registered with the Internal Revenue Service as a tax-exempt charity… The purpose of the Fund is to provide hearing devices for children with hearing losses between the ages of newborn and twenty years whose parents are unable to meet this special need financially.
 An estimated 100 children are provided with hearing devices each year.

 Learn More About HIKE